oschweitzer/learning-resources/angular_lesson.md

 );
 ```

-Once an action is created, we have to dispatch it so it can be later catch by a reducer (or an effect but we will see that later).
+Once an action is created, we have to dispatch it, so it can be later catch by a reducer (or an effect, but we will see that later).

 **app.component.ts**